 As of November 30, 2003 we had 31,815,905 shares of common stock outstanding.
+Upon completion of the common stock offering, as of November 30, 2003 we would have had 36,015,905 shares of common stock outstanding.
 All shares of our common stock outstanding after this offering will be freely tradeable without restriction or further registration under the Securities Act unless held by one of our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 Unless otherwise registered under the Securities Act, sales of shares of our common stock by affiliates will be subject to the volume limitations and other restrictions set forth in Rule 144 and Rule 145.

-We have reserved for issuance shares of our common stock issuable upon conversion of the notes offered hereby.
+We have reserved for issuance 3,616,349 shares of our common stock issuable upon conversion of the notes offered hereby.
 These shares, if and when issued, will be registered and freely tradeable, subject to resale restrictions upon affiliates under Rule 144.